streamingfast/substreams/docs/tutorials/rust/option.md

 ## The Problem

 Consider that you want to implement a function that given a user identifier, returns the corresponding username.
-The signature of the function could be as the follows:
+The signature of the function could be as follows:

 ```rust
 fn get_username_by_id(id: u32) -> String {